 Join the Ecology team for a morning walk through the Rockefeller State Park Preserve ecosystem.
 We will focus on the bird life in and around our grassland ecosystem, particularly on the birds that nest in the grasslands, like bobolinks and savannah sparrows.
 We’ll also see eastern bluebirds and tree swallows, who utilize the grasslands for feeding.
 You’ll gain some bird identification skills and see some bird nests up close.
 Bring your binoculars!

 Bring your family on our children-oriented tour of Stone Barns Center’s growing spaces and pastures for an interactive, seasonal experience.
 Family Field Trips are offered on select Wednesdays and Saturdays

 A casual tray lunch of small plates from Blue Hill that highlight our ongoing work with whole grains (freshly milled whole-grain breads), preservation (fermented and pickled fall vegetables) and butchery (pork and beef charcuterie).
 Vegetarian lunch trays are available; please indicate your preference when booking.
 Lunch tray reservations are available Wednesdays through Sundays.

 Casual dinners in the Cafeteria.
-Join us for whole wheat pizzas from the hearth on Wednesdays and for family-style Blue Hill suppers on Thursdays.
+Join us for family-style Blue Hill suppers on Wednesdays and Thursdays.
 Vegetarian meal options are available; please indicate your preference when booking.